Microsoft-community/Community-website/wiki/installing-windows.md

 ¹ Can be usually USB HDD or your USB drive model.
 Your mileage may vary.

-## Installing

-::: warning Caution
+## Disk Conversion (if needed)

 The disk that you are trying to install Windows on must be a GPT disk if you are on a UEFI system or MBR if you are on a BIOS system, otherwise it will not let you install.

-Use DiskPart to change the partition scheme.
-Note: ***THIS MAY DELETE ALL DATA ON THE DISK.
+Use DiskPart to change the partition scheme. ***THIS MAY DELETE ALL DATA ON THE DISK.
 MAKE SURE YOU HAVE BACKED UP YOUR DATA BEFORE PROCEEDING***

 1. Press Shift + F10 to open a command prompt.
 From there, type `diskpart`.